chrismarcellino/lambda-ses-email-forwarder/README.md

 are string:string).
 The strings can be full email addresses, usernames, or usernames and prefixes and they will match with precedence for the most specific pattern first.

-VERIFIED_FROM_EMAIL can be either omitted, a username or full email address to return messages to.
-If a username is provided, the domain will be the receiving address's domain.
+VERIFIED_FROM_EMAIL can be either omitted, a username or full email address to use as a from address (replies go to the original sender of course).
+If a username is provided (as opposed to a complete email address), the domain used will be receiving address's domain.

 4. Configure the lambda role policy to the following (you can create a default rule and then modify it in IAM using the link in lambda):